jdebenedetto/icn17_demo/said-anp/README.md

 # AnyNextPacket Experiment
 This folder contain to source code used for the demo experiment.
-The AnyNextPacket forwarding is described in the paper PAPER.
+The AnyNextPacket forwarding is described in the paper [SAID: A Control Protocol for Scalable and Adaptive Information Dissemination in ICN](https://www.net.informatik.uni-goettingen.de/publications/1972/PDF).

 During the demo experiment some configurations were hardcoded in the source-code.
 For a general implementation of the SAID-based forwarder refer to this repository: [https://github.com/jdebenedetto/said.git](https://github.com/jdebenedetto/said.git)